-Today, she is working in Hollywood, learning the ropes of developing original content and adapting intellectual property for screens both large and small.
-She also works as a freelance dramaturg in Southern California under her banner What Happens Next Dramaturgy, providing story development feedback for new works and contextual research for classic texts.
+She spent seven years living and working in Hollywood, learning the ropes of developing original content and adapting intellectual property for screens both large and small.
+She currently works as a dramaturg and director in her hometown Reno, Nevada under her banner What Happens Next Dramaturgy, providing story development feedback for new works and contextual research for classic texts.
 On the side, Jessica continues to run her personal blog, documenting her personal growth and observations amidst the seemingly endless array of media content that is accessible to today’s viewers.
 She is currently developing an online media presence, with two podcasts and a vlog in the works and set to debut in late 2021.

 Graduated from Chapman University with a Master of Arts degree in Film Studies

 Hired into a position with Ubisoft Film & Television in Culver City, California